 Applying principles used in business and industry, this course prepares students to use a variety of written and oral communication styles within the professional community.
-Students will create and analyze workplace documents, including resumes, memos, instructions, feasibility reports, and proposals, will build on an understanding of issues of audience and purpose, and will learn to utilize visual devices, including a focus on document design and layout to make documents more effective.
-Attention will also be placed on critical reflection and revision both as initiated by the individual student and as completed in response to the feedback of peers.
+Students will create and analyze workplace documents to include resumes, memos, instructions, reports, and proposals as well as create visual presentations using appropriate software applications.
+Special attention will be given to design, layout, audience, and purpose for both oral and written assignments.
+Students will also practice interviewing and engaging in peer conferencing and feedback for the purpose of constructive improvement and revision.